 Normally we are open from April through to the last weekend in October.
-Reluctantly we are postponing our opening this year until the public health situation is clear.
-Please check here for further news
+Reluctantly we have to postpone our opening this year.

 Little Hall Lavenham